mieubrisse/personal-writing/the-sleep-guide/post.md

     - Might try the [military sleep method](https://sleepdoctor.com/how-sleep-works/military-sleep-method) to help yourself relax
     - Might get up and do a calming activity in the dark elsewhere in your house so that you're not using your bed for thinking or planning
 - If you wake up in the middle of the night and can't go back to sleep, you...
-    - Do not turn on lights
+    - Do not turn on lights (e.g. no lights when using the bathroom)
     - Do not eat food
     - Might listen to some calming music, or a low-activation podcast or audiobook
 - When you wake up you check your sleep tracker to see how you did